 Amphibious logistics are simply about throughput, the ability to offload from ships, usually onto smaller ships/hovercraft and deposit their cargo onto shore, ready for movement inland.
-Its a complicated, finely choreographed, operation that has to deal with many variables.
-This has resulted in many imaginative solutions and proposals, mainly from the US of course but in some respects the UK with its Albion/Bay/Mexeflote/Points capability has many advantages.
+It’s a complicated, finely choreographed, operation that has to deal with many variables.
+This has resulted in many imaginative solutions and proposals, mainly from the US of course but in some respects, the UK with its Albion/Bay/Mexeflote/Points capability has many advantages.
 The QinetiQ partial air cushion catamaran (PACSAT) demonstrator shows that the UK can still innovate in this area.
 The PACSAT concept from IMAA builds on the sidewall hovercraft from the sixties.
 As innovative as it is, it still doesn’t solve the problem of capacity, for that one needs a port, not a beach.

 The earthquake in Haiti bought into sharp relief the need for port facilities, even the combined capabilities of a number of nations amphibious ships, serious capacity did not start moving until port facilities had been re-established.
-The allies faced exactly the same problem of logistics in 1942, when they started planning for D Day.
+The allies faced exactly the same problem of logistics in 1942 when they started planning for D Day.
 Planners knew there was little chance of securing a deep water port, so basically built their own, the Mulberry, the remains of which can still be seen.
-The principle problems were twofold, providing a protected anchorage and some means to bridge the gap between the shore and a ship at anchor.
+The principal problems were twofold, providing a protected anchorage and some means to bridge the gap between the shore and a ship at anchor.
 Although amphibious transports were used, everything from the DUKW to the LCT, the Mulberry was instrumental in the success of the operation.
 A little known aspect of Mulberry was the US RHINO floating barge ferry.

 These diverse systems have evolved into the UK Mexeflote and very impressive US JLOTS, seen below in a couple of videos.

-Despite being very impressive for RORO cargo these still do not handle break bulk or ISO containers particularly efficiently, container handling is especially slow in comparison with established.
+Despite being very impressive for RORO cargo these still do not handle breakbulk or ISO containers particularly efficiently, container handling is especially slow in comparison with established.

 It is arguable whether any significant advances have been made since Mulberry and Rhino.

 Instead of planning ever more expensive large scale hovercraft, PASCAT or T Craft, we should perhaps be concentrating here, improving a known and thoroughly unglamorous capability, yet one which is likely to be increasingly used.
-As it becomes easier to deny ports and push amphibious operations further away from within striking distance of such facilities the need to deliver actual real life bulk cargo, which means containers, into an austere location, will be more needed than ever.
+As it becomes easier to deny ports and push amphibious operations further away from within striking distance of such facilities the need to deliver actual real-life bulk cargo, which means containers, into an austere location, will be more needed than ever.

 Piers for use on beaches